Hyaluronic Acid, the New Fountain of Youth?

 What is Hyaluronic Acid?

-Hyaluronic Acid occurs naturally throughout the human body…in most animals, too.
+Hyaluronic Acid occurs naturally throughout the human body.
+Also, in most animals, too.

 It’s primary function is to bind to water which gives it a viscous “Jello” type texture.
 HA is becoming one of the most researched substances in the medical community today.
-Thousands of studies and trials including in the areas of orthopedics and eye surgery are showing much promise.
+Moreover, thousands of studies and trials including in the areas of orthopedics and eye surgery are showing much promise.

 It helps lubricate the body’s joints and skin.

 HA has numerous hydrating benefits for the body, one of nature’s best “inside out moisturizers”.

 Superior to “outside in moisturizers” used in most topical lotions to hydrate cells.